Samsung TV Not Connecting to WiFi: EASY Fix

 Samsung TV Not Connecting to WiFi: Error Code 107

-Samsung TV WiFi error code 107 indicates an unspecified Internet connectivity problem.
 The easiest way to fix this is to reset your network connection by pressing Settings on your remote, then going to General -> Network -> Reset Network.

-If you keep getting this error, then there could be a software issue in your TV.
+If you keep getting this error, then there could be a software issue with your TV.
 Try the steps above to fix your WiFi connection and if that doesn’t work, then Samsung support should be able to offer further advice.

 Samsung TV Wireless Connection Failed